|Monday to Thursday||9am - 6:30pm|

 If you and a friend or family member are both hiring a car during one year then you may want to consider whether a policy which allows more than one lead driver to be named.
 This is only possible on annual policies.

-If you run a quote with through the MoneyMaxim car hire excess comparison service, you can tick the box at the top of your results table which reads 'Show policies allowing more than one driver to rent cars independently of each other'.
+If you run a quote with through the MoneyMaxim car hire excess comparison service, click the filter button at the top of your results table and select 'Policies allowing more than one lead driver'.
 This will filter your results to show family and dual lead driver policies.

 To find a policy to suit your needs, you may want to consider the following questions: